awsdocs/aws-secrets-manager-docs/doc_source/managing-secrets_tagging.md

 You can grant or deny access to a secret by checking the tags attached to the secret\.
 For more information, see [Example: Control access to secrets using tags](auth-and-access_examples.md#tag-secrets-abac)\.

 You can find secrets by tags in the console, AWS CLI, and SDKs\.
 AWS also provides the [Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) tool to create a custom console that consolidates and organizes your resources based on their tags\.
 To find secrets with a specific tag, see [Find secrets in AWS Secrets Manager](manage_search-secret.md)\.
+Secrets Manager doesn't support tag\-based cost allocation\.

 Tags are case sensitive\.
 Never store sensitive information for a secret in a tag\.
 You can tag your secrets when you create them or when you edit them\.